Skip to main content

 This course continues to build on your communicative skills and connections with cultures of Spanish-speaking countries.
 You will work with various media and authentic resources to strengthen your foundation and to connect the content to your own life experiences.
 Successful completion of this course and the Checkpoint B Comprehensive Exam are required components of earning an Advanced Regents Diploma.

-SPAN 101 Spanish Language and Culture II HVCC (formerly SPA122-Elementary College Spanish II/SUNY Schenectady)
+SPAN 101 Spanish Language and Culture II HVCC

 This course is designed to further develop your communication skills and cultural knowledge, as well as prepare you for intermediate-level language study.
 It concludes elementary-level grammar studies, further develops syntax and communication skills, and examines a variety of Hispanic cultures throughout the world.
 SPAN 101 fulfills a General SUNY General Education Requirement.
 Students may earn 3 college credits.

-SPAN 200 Spanish Language and Culture III HVCC (formerly ASPN200-Intermediate Spanish I/UAlbany)
+SPAN 200 Spanish Language and Culture III HVCC

-PREREQUISITE: Students who have successfully completed SPAN 101 or students who have successfully completed Spanish 3 with a final school mark of 95% or higher AND a Spanish 3 teacher recommendation.
+Prerequisite: Students who have successfully completed SPAN 101 or students who have successfully completed Spanish 3 with a final school mark of 95% or higher AND a Spanish 3 teacher recommendation.

 NYS Seal of Biliteracy Pathway